KnoxTheDev/MCP-1.8.9/README.md

 - **Support for Multiple Platforms**: Compatible with Windows, macOS, and Linux systems.
 - **Community-Driven**: Engage with a vibrant community of Minecraft modders for support and collaboration.
 - **Documentation and Tutorials**: Comprehensive guides to help you get started with modding.
+- **Note**: This repo was desgined to work with GitHub codespaces environments.

 ## Installation